9 Strategies For Outbound Lead Generation Pros

 This is what ✨ creative prospecting ✨ is all about.

 You look at what you can do to inject your personality into cold outreach.
-This might look like bringing your dog into sales videos or even sending personalized gifts straight to your prospect's desk.
+This might look like bringing your dog into sales videos or sending personalized gifts, like branded t-shirts, straight to your prospect’s desk.
 Check this example out. 👇

 8. Look beyond BANT

 Budget (B), authority (A), need (N), and timing (T) is a commonly referenced sales framework.
 But too often, it’s used as a checkbox exercise by SDRs.
 Since it’s for potential leads at the top of the funnel, they’re likely to be in education mode.